KristofferC/KristofferC.github.io/content/post/intrinsics.md

   4.392 ns (0 allocations: 0 bytes)
 ```

 Much better.
-The code for `matmul3x3` could of course be generalized to work for more sizes, perhaps using a `@generated` function.
+The code for `matmul3x3` could, of course, be generalized to work for more sizes, perhaps using a `@generated` function.

 ## Using intrinsics